Shubhg52/college_expense_tracker/README.md

 # College Expense Tracker

-A simple web app that allows users to add, view, and delete their daily expenses.
+A simple web application that allows students to manage their daily expenses.

-## Tech Stack
+Built using:

 - HTML, CSS, JavaScript (Frontend)
-- Node.js + Express (Backend)
+- Node.js and Express (Backend)
-- data.json (for storage)
+- data.json (as a local storage)

+## Features
+- Add expenses by description, category, and amount
+- View a list of expenses
+- Automatically calculates total
+- Delete items using a bin icon

 ## How to Run

-1. Go to `backend/` folder and run `node server.js`
+1. Go to the `backend/` folder
+2. Run `npm install` to install dependencies
+3. Start server with `node server.js`
-2. Open `frontend/index.html` in a browser
+4. Open `frontend/index.html` in your browser

+## Author
+Shubham Sharma